-Through a cooperative arrangement sponsored by the Claremont Colleges and the Army, students can take the preliminary ROTC training at no cost while attending a community college.
-The Department of Military Science at the Claremont Colleges offers basic classes at California State University, San Bernardino, University of California, Riverside, and California Baptist University.
+Through a cooperative arrangement sponsored by Claremont McKenna College and the Army, students can take the preliminary ROTC training at no cost while attending a community college.
+The Department of Military Science at Claremont McKenna College offers basic classes at California State University, San Bernardino, University of California, Riverside, and California Baptist University.
 A student attends class each week for the initial year and the second year of ROTC training.
 Completion of this program permits a student transferring to a four-year institution full junior status in ROTC upon transfer.
 Completion of the community college portion of this program also could provide advanced grade placement should the student choose to serve in the military as an enlisted person.